thomasbuddyman/pillars/style/sass/README.md

 ##PX vs EM vs REM

 * Use `px` for borders, box-shadows, text-shadows, etc.
 * Use `rem` for consistent margins and paddings, if needed.
-Prefer 'em' for everything else.
+Prefer `em` for everything else.
 * Always use `em` to control font-size (set base font-size to 100%, rather than 16px, to prevent your stylesheet from overriding user's browser settings).
 * Always use `em` in Media Queries for better scaling.